 If you don't want to restrict your photography to the clichéd moments, take a path off the beaten path.
 I was born and have been living in China, thus I can tell you that the places to take authentic photographs are often places only the locals' visit, such as:

 - Public parks: Where the seniors do their daily exercise, dance, sing, play chess, and traditional musical instruments.
 A good place to blend in for a little chat or engagement.

-- Markets: Capture the busy moment of different markets, such as wet markets (a quite eye-opening place), night markets.
+- Markets: Capture the busy moment of different markets, such as wet markets (a quite eye-opening place), and night markets.